TL;DR

 Yes, and it's often better than single-source for international.
 Different providers specialize in different regions - waterfall can use European specialists for EMEA data, APAC specialists for Asia, etc.

 Waterfall enrichment is the most effective way to get complete, accurate B2B contact data.
 Instead of settling for one provider's gaps, query multiple sources and get the best data from each.
+For a quick definition, see the waterfall enrichment glossary entry, or read the concise answer page for AI-friendly summaries.
 Try Cleanlist's waterfall enrichment and see the difference.